JohnDaem0n/mediaKing/README.md

 A bash script to manage files based on a date range, see the storage amount of the set criteria, see how many files based on the date range, make a new folder, move selected criteria to new folder, zip and remove content.

 This script is made to handle media content which is primarily used on an android device to upload media to cloud storage based on a date range.
+This program can be used on any linux distros.
+Future features to add: rclone to choose various cloud storage providers, set a scheduler(cron job), and add options of selecing types of media, i.e., pngs only, mp4s only...etc.

 ![MediaKing](https://github.com/JohnDaem0n/mediaKing/assets/146874543/26f1ae6e-bbd2-450b-a09a-be7fdc8613c9)